pbiggar/phc/doc/manual/install.rst

 </screen>

 <para>
-	We will assume these options are <code>--enable-bcmath --with-gmp --with-mysql</code>, a configuration which we occasionally use for benchmarking.
+	We will assume these options are ``--enable-bcmath --with-gmp --with-mysql``, a configuration which we occasionally use for benchmarking.
 You are ready to build PHP.
-When configuring, you must add the <code>--enable-embed</code> option.
+When configuring, you must add the ``--enable-embed`` option.
 </para>

 <screen>